How to Export JPGs from Lightroom Classic

 Web Quality ComparisonWeb Quality ComparisonWeb Quality Comparison

-The above image shows the comparison in quality with the various slider settings.
+The image shows the comparison in quality with the various slider settings.
 In the lowest quality setting, you can definitely see some banding in the sky.
-As the quality increases, so too does the level of in the treets and home, but it comes at the cost of a larger file as shown below.
+As the quality increases, so too does the level of detail in the treets and home, but it comes at the cost of a larger file as shown below.

 Lightroom Quality SettingImage File Size on Export